 Relationship between agreements

-Terms and conditions of employment in the Court are governed by one or more of the following industrial instruments:
+Terms and conditions of employment in the agency are governed by one or more of the following industrial instruments:

 - The Federal Magistrates Court of Australia and Family Court of Australia Enterprise Agreement 2011–14, effective from 1 July 2011, covering all non-SES employees except those on AWAs

-The Enterprise Agreement, like its predecessors, is a comprehensive agreement, however, for some employees, it may be supported by a s 24(1) determination that provides additional terms and conditions (for example, as a way of retaining high-value employees).
+The Enterprise Agreement, like its predecessors, is a comprehensive agreement.
+However for some employees, it may be supported by either an individual flexibility arrangement, a s 24(1) determination or a common law contract that provides additional terms and conditions (for example, as a way of retaining high-value employees).

-AWAs may also be supported by individual s 24(1) determinations to provide for pay increases or additional terms and conditions, including non-salary benefits.
+AWAs may also be supported by individual s 24(1) determinations or common law contracts to provide for pay increases or additional terms and conditions, including non-salary benefits.

-Terms and conditions for the Court’s senior executive service employee are in an AWA and individual s 24(1) determination made by the Acting Chief Executive Officer.
-SES salaries are benchmarked against other public sector agencies and take account of the Court’s budgetary position.
+Terms and conditions for the Court's senior executive service employee are in AWAs and individual s 24(1) determination made by the Chief Executive Officer.
+SES salaries are benchmarked against other public sector agencies and take account of the Court's budgetary position.

 Training, learning and development